s4ke/Master-Thesis/src/md/024-monads.md

 then is the result of the computation.
 To make writing such code easier, Haskell has syntactic sugar called `do` notation.
-With it we can write the above method `computeStateful` in a way that resembles imperative-style code (but with side-effects clearly encapsulated) as
+With it we can write the above method `computeStateful` in a way that resembles imperative-style code (but with side-effects clearly encapsulated) as:

 ~~~~ {.haskell}
 computeStateful :: State Stack Int